 How to Freeze Lemons

 Freezing lemons are different from any other fruit.
-To enjoy fresh lemon flavor year round, you can either juice a lemon and/or zest a lemon and freeze them in bags with air squeezed out.
+To enjoy fresh lemon flavor year-round, juice a lemon and/or zest it and freeze them in bags with the air squeezed out.

 How to Freeze Avocado

 Finding the perfect avocado is hard—once you do, stock up on them and freeze them!

 - To freeze the avocado, slice it in half, remove the pit, and cut the flesh into slices.

 - Scoop out the flesh and leave the skin behind.

 - Then flash freeze the avocado in a single layer on a baking sheet.